 When you slide off the lid off this box, you’re faced with a full-sized foam insert with a space cut out of the very center for the polished hardwood jewelry box.

-On top of the foam lies the accompanying documentation – in my case, an appraisal, a GIA certificate, and an envelope containing the invoice and other documentation.
+Underneath the foam lies a drawer containing the accompanying documentation – in my case, an appraisal, a GIA certificate, and an envelope containing the invoice and other documentation.
+Also included is a polishing cloth and a Hearts & Arrows scope (for those who order their True Hearts diamonds).

 Everything about this presentation is first class.
 This kind of attention to detail shows the consumer that James Allen has a deep commitment to quality and desires the highest level of service in every facet of the experience.